qbic-projects/r-project-template/README.md

    in the `docker-compose.yml`.

 6. Browse into the `code` folder and update the code as necessary.
 Once finished, make sure to push the changes to a new repository.

+Credits: This setup for rstudio server using docker-compose is based on the setup described by [@grst](github.com/grst) on [how to run an Rstudio server in a conda environment with docker](https://github.com/grst/rstudio-server-conda).